NCAR/MPAS-vortex-tracker/README.md

  endLon           : ending longitude for output grid (default 180)
 ```

+> [!WARNING]
+> If the model is regional, trim the lat-lon domain to fit within the model region.
+It lat-lon files have cells outside the model domain, the tracker will complain about the mslp contour intervals.
+It cannot handle mslp=0.
+Make sure the interpolated domain is completely within the domain of valid model output.

 #### Example:
 ```cat mpas_fields_to_interpolate.txt | mpas_to_latlon diagnostics.2013-09-01_00:00:00.nc latlon_0.500deg_25km/outfile.nc 0.5 25 mpas3 -5 50 0 360```